This article was originally published on MedTech Intelligence.

 Surgeons who use the robotic system find that for many procedures it enhances precision, flexibility and control during operations.
 Compared with traditional techniques, it may allow doctors to better view a surgical site.
 That allows them to perform delicate and complex procedures that may have been difficult with other methods.

-But the application of the Da Vinci system, and others that have been developed in its wake, has been relatively slow in the Asian markets because of their extraordinary expense.
+But the application of the Da Vinci system, and others that have been developed in its wake, has been relatively slow in the Asian medical device markets because of their extraordinary expense.
 One da Vinci robotics system costs more than $2 million.

 Development of MedTech Robotics in Asia